Please enable JavaScript to ensure auto alt text generation works properly

 Here's how to choose between Spark Hire and Hireflix.
 We breakdown pricing, features, and real-world fit so you can choose the right video interview tool in minutes.

-Interviews eat up hours of your recruiting team's time, and coordinating schedules with dozens of candidates feels like playing Tetris with people's calendars.
-Video interview platforms promise to fix this by letting candidates record answers on their own time, but choosing between Spark Hire and Hireflix means deciding whether you want a comprehensive hiring suite or a focused screening tool.
+Screening dozens of applicants eats up your entire week, and you can't phone-screen everyone without falling behind on everything else.
+Candidate screening platforms promise to fix this by letting you evaluate everyone without spending hours on phone screens, but choosing between Spark Hire and Hireflix means deciding whether you want a comprehensive hiring suite or a focused screening tool.

 This comparison breaks down pricing, features, implementation timelines, and real user experiences to help you pick the platform that matches your hiring volume and budget.
-We'll also cover when each asynchrous interview tool makes sense and what alternatives exist if neither quite fits your needs.
+We'll also cover when each asynchronous screening tool makes sense and what alternatives exist if neither quite fits your needs.

 Platform overviews